About

 History

 The Northwestern University Public Interest Program was started in 2005 by two undergraduate students and a faculty advisor.
-The program is now managed by Northwestern’s Center for Civic Engagement.
-With support from faculty, students, alumni, and community partners, the program’s unique model helps students develop their capacity to make an impact on issues they care about while introducing them to a wide range of careers in the public interest sector.
+The model was inspired by a similar program, the Princeton AlumniCorps Project 55 Fellowship.
+NUPIP is now managed by Northwestern’s Center for Civic Engagement.
+With support from staff, faculty, alumni, and community partners, the program’s unique model helps students develop their capacity to make an impact on issues they care about while introducing them to a wide range of careers in the public interest sector.

 Fellowship Overview

-NUPIP Fellows are top recent graduates from Northwestern University placed at Chicago-area nonprofits or civic organizations for full-time work over a period of 9-12 months.
-Candidates for NUPIP Fellowships go through a rigorous screening process, which includes and application and interview process with Northwestern faculty, staff and alumni, and culminates with host organization applications and interviews.
+NUPIP Fellows are top recent graduates from Northwestern University placed at Chicago-area nonprofits or civic organizations for full-time work over a period of 10-12 months.
+Candidates for NUPIP Fellowships go through a rigorous screening process, which includes an application and interview process with Northwestern staff, faculty, and alumni, and culminates with host organization applications and interviews.
 NUPIP supports regular professional development seminars, a professional mentorship program, and networking and community building activities.

 Job Placement

-During their senior year, students apply to NUPIP and finalists are chosen.
-Finalists are then paired with organizations that match their interests and experience.
+During their senior year, students apply to NUPIP and are selected as finalists.
+Finalists are then matched to organizations and positions that align with their interests, skills, and experience.
 After interviews have been completed, organizations extend job offers to their top candidates.
-If the finalist accepts, they become a Fellow and are entitled to all of the benefits of the Public Interest Program.
-Job placements begin at various points in spring through late summer based on the Fellow’s schedule and the organization’s needs.
+If the finalist accepts, they become a Fellow and are entitled to all of the benefits of the NU Public Interest Program.
+Job placements begin at various points in early summer to early fall based on the Fellow’s schedule and the organization’s needs.

 Seminars

 Throughout the fellowship year, Fellows participate in a series of professional development seminars.
-These seminars take place roughly three times per month and explore a variety of topics related to nonprofit and public sector management, skill building, and career development.
-Seminars include site visits to host organizations throughout Chicago, presentations by dynamic community leaders, and collaboration with Public Interest Program Fellows from other Universities.
+These seminars take place biweekly (twice per month) and explore a variety of topics related to nonprofit and public sector management, skill building, and career development.
+Seminars are held at public interest organizations throughout Chicago, typically featuring nonprofit or government executives or other community leaders.

 Mentorship